Harari people national regional state

 2. Furniture provision to village elementary schools.

-3. Rehabilitation, renovation and upgrading of traditional preschools, and kindergartens and primary schools.
+3. Rehabilitation, renovation and upgrading of traditional preschools,

 4. Construction and upgrading of village primary schools.